soedinglab/CCMgen-scripts/README.md

 1. ```bash run_ccmpred_pll.sh $data_dir $num_threads```

 	This command will call CCMpredPy and predict contact maps by maximizing the pseudo-likelihood.
-	It will generate *.mat, *.apc.mat and *.braw.gz files in a folder named "predictions_pll" for all proteins in the data set that are required to reproduce Figure 1.
+	It will generate *.raw.mat, *.apc.mat and *.braw.gz files in a folder named "predictions_pll" for all proteins in the data set that are required to reproduce Figure 1.

 2. ```bash run_ccmpred_pcd.sh $data_dir $num_threads```

       This command will call CCMpredPy and predict contact maps by learning a Markov random field with persistent contrastive divergence.
-      It will generate *.mat, *.apc.mat and *.braw.gz files in a folder named "predictions_pcd" for all proteins in the data set that are required to reproduce Figure 1.
+      It will generate *.raw.mat, *.apc.mat and *.braw.gz files in a folder named "predictions_pcd" for all proteins in the data set that are required to reproduce Figure 1.

 3. ```bash run_ccmgen_mcmc.sh $data_dir/predictions_pll $num_threads```